18 — Trust, but Verify

 Three Tiers of Paranoia

 Tier 2: CI tests.
 A Python suite that parses the actual C headers and validates everything without touching a ROM.
 Gear bit-packing round-trips — encode a u32, decode it, verify every field survived.
 Struct layout checks — read global.h, find the offset comments, compare against known-good values.
 Address drift — parse the linker .map file and verify the Lua scripts point at the right symbols.
-And lint checks — grep for the bugs that keep coming back.
+Lint checks — grep for the bugs that keep coming back. make test runs 102 checks in under a second.
+The build runs 13 more.

 The Lint Layer